DegreeWorks FAQs

 General FAQs

 DegreeWorks is available to all current registration eligible undergraduate, Pharmacy, Juris Doctorate, and Master of Social Work students.
+There are plans to eventually extend DegreeWorks to graduate and certificate students.

 Yes.